 This unit for grades 7–9 provides an overview of utopia as seen by various individuals, groups, and countries and gives students an opportunity to examine why ideas about utopia undergo change.
 Through the study of literature, art, music, and other classroom activities, students learn about the search through the ages for utopia and the struggles to grasp and maintain it on both personal and societal levels.
 Exploring utopia through personal dreams and goals allows students to analyze the literature they read more thoroughly throughout this unit.
 Literature selections include Orwell’s Animal Farm, Lowry’s The Giver, Twain’s “The Man That Corrupted Hadleyburg,” and poetry by Cavalli and Enzensberger.

-This unit uses literature of the 19th century to explore five historical movements: romanticism, transcendentalism, abolitionism, industrialism, and feminism.
+This unit, designed for students in grades 8-10, uses literature of the 19th century to explore five historical movements: romanticism, transcendentalism, abolitionism, industrialism, and feminism.
 Each of the five “isms” has its own literature box containing appropriate documents to serve as a resource for teams of students.
 The “isms” are investigated as change agents in American life through the study of key writings of the period.
 Literary works studied in the unit include Twain’s The Adventures of Huckleberry Finn, Melville’s Billy Budd, Sailor, Hawthorne’s “Dr. Heidegger’s Experiment,” and selected Poe short stories.